-(2) Other addbacks to Adjusted Net Income include certain expenses that are considered to be non-recurring or non-operational, including certain recruiting costs,
+(2) Other addbacks to Adjusted Net Income include certain expenses that are considered to be non-recurring or non-operational, including certain recruiting costs, remediation efforts, professional fees and litigation costs, and bonuses.

 (3) Represents corporate income taxes at assumed effective tax rate of 9.9% applied to adjusted pre-tax income.